A helpful guide to catching trains in Auckland as well as expected behaviour and etiquette on our services.

 - As with all public places, please take care with your personal belongings.
 Do not leave bags/luggage unattended.

-- All train stations within the Auckland region are smoke free.
+- All train stations within the Auckland region are smoke free (this includes vaping).

-- View the list of Customer service centres and ticket offices available at stations.
+- View the list of Customer service centres available at stations.

-- Britomart, Newmarket, New Lynn and Manukau stations have electronic ticket gates for entry to and from the station or platform when using an AT HOP card.
+- Britomart, Newmarket, New Lynn, Henderson, Otahuhu, Manukau and Manurewa stations have electronic ticket gates for entry to and from the station or platform when using an AT HOP card.
 A wider gate is available for wheelchair, pram or luggage access.

 - If you are travelling with a paper ticket, you will need to show your ticket and enter or exit using the paper ticket (manual) gate.